-Tim is the Executive Director of Hawthorn Hill and Bidwell Riverside Center and has served in that capacity since 2004.
-Before serving as Executive Director for Hawthorn Hill and Bidwell Riverside Center, Tim worked at United Way of Central Iowa and the Human Services Planning Alliance as a Senior Planner.
-Previous to working in the nonprofit field, Tim worked in local government for 12 years, including serving as city administrator in North Liberty, Iowa, and Hiawatha, Kansas.
+Tim is the Executive Director for Hawthorn Hill and Bidwell Riverside Center and has served in that capacity for Hawthorn Hill since 2004 and 2015 for Bidwell.
+Hawthorn Hill and Bidwell have an established permanent partnership created through a management services organization.
+Before serving as Executive Director for Hawthorn Hill and Bidwell Riverside Center, Tim worked for United Way of Central Iowa and the Human Services Planning Alliance as a Senior Planner.
+Previous to working in the nonprofit field, Tim worked in local government for 12 years, including serving as city administrator in North Liberty, Iowa and Hiawatha, Kansas.
 Tim has a Bachelor of General Studies and a Masters of Public Administration, both degrees from Wichita State University.

 John Zulk is a partner with On Point Strategic Group, LLC, a management and private equity firm based in Spencer, Iowa.
 He has over 25 years of experience as a CPA and CFO working with and managing both, for-profit and non-profit businesses.
 John’s passion is the pursuit of solving unique business problems.
 He earned a Bachelor of Science in Accounting from the University of South Dakota and Masters in Business Administration from Walden University.
 He has served on numerous church, community and non-profit boards.
 John and his wife, Susan, live in Spencer.
 They have three children.